genesiscommunitysuccess/docs/docs/01_getting-started/04_prerequisites/04_genx.md

 This will start the download of dependencies.

 ### Front-end prompts
-Once that is done, you will be prompted for configuring the front-end part of the project.
+Once that has been completed, you will be prompted for configuring the front-end part of the project.

 The first prompt is the package [scope](https://docs.npmjs.com/cli/v8/using-npm/scope).
 The default is **genesislcap**.
 ```shell title="Windows Terminal"